khushiks2021/khushiks2021/README.md

-# Hi, I'm Khushi! 🌟
+# Hi There! 🌟

-I'm a 4th-year Materials Science student at IIT Kanpur. 📚✨

-My passions include coding, web development, machine learning, and AI. 💻🤖 Whether it's building sleek websites or diving into data-driven projects, I'm always excited to learn and innovate.

-Always excited to connect and share my journey in tech and science! 🚀💫
+Welcome to my GitHub profile!
+I’m **Khushi**, a 4th-year Materials Science student at **IIT Kanpur**.
+I’m passionate about coding, web development, machine learning, and artificial intelligence.
+Dive in and explore my projects and interests!

+## About Me 🎓

+I’m all about blending tech and creativity to build cool stuff.
+Here’s what fuels my passion:

+- **Coding**: Crafting innovative solutions and turning ideas into reality. ☕💻
+- **Web Development**: Designing stunning and functional websites that make a difference. 🌐✨
+- **Machine Learning**: Teaching machines to learn and uncover hidden patterns. 🤖📈
+- **AI**: Exploring the frontiers of artificial intelligence and its boundless potential. 🚀🔍

+## Connect with Me 🤝

+I’m always excited to connect with fellow tech enthusiasts and innovators.
+Feel free to reach out if you want to discuss projects, brainstorm ideas, or just chat about the latest in tech!

+Let’s create, innovate, and make an impact together! 🌟🚀